abinit/abinit/doc/mkdocs-tutorials/dftu.md

 LDA+U, with the help of the variable [[upawu]] and the screened exchange interaction, with [[jpawu]].
 Note that you can choose the energy unit by indicating at the end of the line the unit abbreviation (e.g. eV or Ha).
-For NiO, we will use variables that are generally accepted for this type of
+For NiO, we will use variables that are generally accepted for this type of compound:
-compound:

 [[upawu]]= 8.0 eV

 [[jpawu]]= 0.8 eV (10 % of U)

 You can take a look at the result of the calculation.
-The magnetic moment is now :
+The magnetic moment is now:

      Integrated total density in atomic spheres:
      -------------------------------------------